Beecher's Bibles: Background

 For decades, there had been conflict between pro-slavery and anti-slavery activists in America, particularly when a territory was admitted into the Union as a new state.
 Fault lines arose over the question if it would be a free state, or a slave state.
 When in 1820 Missouri was admitted into the Union the controversy was settled with the Missouri Compromise, which said all future states south of Missouri could be admitted as slave states.

 During the 1854 formation of two new states, Kansas and Nebraska, Congress repealed the Missouri Compromise and initiated the Kansas–Nebraska Act, saying rather the citizens within each territory could decide by popular vote.
 Settlers streamed into Kansas to stack the vote, many pro-slavers coming from neighboring Missouri.

 Violence was rife in Kansas between the two sides.
-It was during this conflict that Minister Henry Ward Beecher raised funds to buy rifles for the anti-slavery "free-staters".
-Beecher believed that such weapons were "a greater moral urgency among border ruffians than the scriptures".
+Various groups and individuals began sending weapons to support the anti-slavery "free-staters".
+These included Frederick Law Olmsted, Samuel Cabot, the National Kansas Committee, the Massachusetts Kansas Committee, the New England Emigrant Aid Company, the state of Iowa, as well as individual smugglers such as David S. Hoyt who was later captured and killed by pro-slavery men in Missouri.